chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

    .. end_tag

 ``knife[:bootstrap_version]``
-   The version of the chef-client to install.
+   The version of the Chef Infra Client to install.

 ``knife[:bootstrap_wget_options]``
    Arbitrary options to be added to the bootstrap command when using GNU Wget.
 This option may not be used in the same command with ``--bootstrap-install-command``.